crizzy9/.dotfiles/README.md

 - Check existing registers

 # marks (used as bookmarks) - use harpoon?
+## regular marks are lower case, Upper case marks are global marks
-g' or (:marks) - view all marks g' <mark> - to go back to a specific mark g' " - go back to last exited current buffer g' [ - start of last yank or text edit g' . - last change in current buffer g' ' - go back to where you jumped from
+g' or (:marks) - view all marks
+' <mark> - to go back to a specific mark
+' " - go back to where you last exited current buffer ' [ - start of last yank or text edit
+' . - last change in current buffer
-- Set a new mark
+' ' - go back to where you jumped from m <mark:a-z> - Set a new mark
+:delmar! - delete all lettered marks

 # which-key keybindings - check general keybindings
 Ctrl + w - Opens menu for other keybindings